aaneres/Hiking-Trail-Tracker/README.md

 - As a user, I want to be able to add a hiking trail to my trail log, specifying the trail name, location, distance, elevation gain, and difficulty level.
 - As a user, I want to be able to view a list of all the trails I have added to my trail log, showing trail names, distances, and difficulty levels.
 - As a user, I want to be able to mark a trail as completed and record the date I completed it, so I can keep track of the trails I’ve hiked.
-- As a user, I want to be able to mark a trail as a bucket list item.
 - As a user, I want to be able to remove trails from my log.
-- As a user, I want to be able to add notes about my hiking experience on a specific trail, such as conditions, personal achievements, or observations.
-- As a user, I want to be able to calculate statistics about my hikes, such as the average difficulty level or distance of my completed hikes.
-- As a user, I want to be able to filter or sort my list of hiking trails.